 Value for MoneyStudying in the Netherlands is synonymous with excellent value for money.
 Education is not free of charge but tuition fees are reasonably priced.
 In comparison to the UK (market leader in Europe) tuition fees are very affordable.
 For the academic year 2017-2018, EU students pay around 2.000 euros per year for a bachelor or master program.
 In the UK and US, students pay around 10,000 to 15,000 euros for a bachelor or master program.
 In the Netherlands, Non-EU students pay more but on average still around 30% less than in the UK.

 Read more about Value for Money

 University RankingsUniversity rankings are key indicators of education and research quality.
 They play an important role in students' assessment of universities.
 Universities from the Netherlands have claimed their spot among the best performing institutions in the world.
-According to the influential Times Higher ranking, 12 of the 14 Dutch research universities are in the European top 80 and the world's top 200.
+According to the influential Times Higher ranking, all Dutch research universities are in the world's top 200.
 This makes the Netherlands the 3rd best performing country in the world university rankings.
 This is also one of the reasons why studying in the Netherlands has become so popular with international students.